In this Article

 Reduced Legal Fees & Court Involvement

-Traditionally, legal proceedings around divorce can be lengthy with extensive litigation required to establish fault or misconduct with one party.
-However, by allowing couples to agree mutually on the terms of dissolution without blame, it can potentially shorten the duration of legal proceedings, leading to more efficient process and reduced legal costs.
-Couples who have agreed on ancillary matters through private negotiations or mediation may request that the divorce proceedings be dealt with on a simplified hearing track.
+Traditionally, divorce proceedings can be lengthy and costly, often requiring extensive litigation required to establish fault or misconduct of one party as the grounds of divorce.
+However, by allowing couples to agree mutually on the grounds of divorce without assigning blame (making it a no-fault divorce), can shorten the duration of legal proceedings.
+This leads to a more efficient process and reduced legal costs.

 Encourages Amicable Resolutions between Couples

-Encourages Co-Parenting Through the Mandatory Co-Parenting Programme (CPP)
+DMA Encourages Co-Parenting Through the Mandatory Co-Parenting Programme (CPP)

 Divorce can have a significant emotional impact on children, often leading to considerable emotional distress.
 Couples divorcing under the Divorce by Mutual Agreement will undergo the Mandatory Co-Parenting Programme if they have a child below 21 years old, where they will receive support in understanding the impact of a divorce on their children and support in making informed decisions that prioritise the well-being of children in a one-on-one confidential setting with a counsellor, for up to 3 consultation sessions.
 This will better equip couples with the skills and knowledge needed to help their family adjust post-divorce.
-When the couple files for divorce, they would need to provide the court with a Parenting Plan.
+When the couple files for divorce, they would need to provide the Court with a Parenting Plan.

 Requirements of a Divorce by Mutual Agreement